DSST / Human Resource Management

 Explanation: A dissatisfied employee may leave an organization, or they may choose to stay loyal and actively voice their problems and constructively work toward improvement with the employer.
 However, neglect is when an employee neither leaves the job nor works to help the organization and instead chooses to ignore their problems, leaving grievances and issues to smolder and worsen over time.

-Correct Answer: C. Reengineering
+Correct Answer: B. Reengineering

 Explanation: Business Process Reengineering (BPR) is the analysis and re-designing of business processes and job workflows in an organization.
 Through re-engineering, new patterns are determined to get work done more efficiently and effectively.

-Correct Answer: A. Staff manager
+Correct Answer: D. Staff manager

 Explanation: Line hierarchies exist in revenue-generating departments such as manufacturing and sales.
 Staff hierarchies exist in departments that consume revenues; their central role is to support revenue-generating departments by things such as making policies and taking internal organizational decisions etc., leaving C – Staff managers – as the role that assists HR managers.